EXPLORE OUR EXHIBITS

 Ball Wall

 Think of this exhibit as a life-size marble run.
-With some parts being movable and some permanent, you will be able to make different courses for your ball to move across the wall to get to the ground.
-Take turns using the blower, conveyer and the screw to lift your ball to the top and use the magnetized parts to move your ball across and down.
+With some parts being movable and some permanent, you can make different courses for your ball to move across the wall to get to the ground.
+Take turns using the blower, conveyer, and screw to lift your ball to the top, and use the magnetized parts to move your ball across and down.

 Water Table